pmorou/quantasma/README.md

 Upgrade to Java 10 is comming soon.

-Before project compilation few dependencies must be installed, it can be done through script.
+Before project compilation few dependencies must be installed, it can be done through the script.

     ./scripts/install_dependencies.sh